Zugspitze: Name

 From the early 14th century, geographic names from the Wetterstein Mountains began to be recorded in treaties and on maps, and this trend intensified in the 15th century.
 In 1536 a border treaty dating to 1500 was refined in that its course was specified as running over a Schartten ("wind gap" or "col").
-In the 17th century the reference to this landmark in the treaty was further clarified as "now known as the Zugspüz" (jetzt Zugspüz genant).
+In the 17th century the reference to this landmark in the treaty was further clarified as "now known as the Zugspüz" (jetzt Zugspüz genannt).
 The landmark referred to was a wind gap on the summit of the Zugspitze and is used time and again in other sources.
 During the Middle Ages Scharte was a common name for the Zugspitze.

 The Zugspitze was first mentioned by name in 1590.
 In a description of the border between the County of Werdenfels and Austria, it states that the same border runs "from the Zugspitz and over the Derle" (von dem Zugspitz und über den Derle") and continues to a bridge over the River Loisach.
 Another border treaty in 1656 states: "The highest Wetterstein or Zugspitz" ("Der höchste Wetterstain oder Zugspitz").
 There is also a map dating to the second half of the 18th century that shows "the Reintal in the County of Werdenfels".
 It covers the Reintal valley from the Reintaler Hof to the Zugspitzplatt and shows prominent points in the surrounding area, details of tracks and roads and pasture use.
 This includes a track over the then much larger Schneeferner glacier to the summit region of the Zugspitze.
 However the map does not show any obvious route to the summit itself.

 The name of the Zugspitze is probably derived from its Zugbahnen or avalanche paths.
 In winter avalanches sweep down from the upper slopes of the massif into the valley and leave behind characteristic avalanche remnants in the shape of rocks and scree.
 Near the Eibsee lake there are several plots of land with the same root: Zug, Zuggasse, Zugstick, Zugmösel or Zugwankel.
 Until the 19th century the name der Zugspitz (male gender) was commonplace.
 It was described as die Zugspitze (female gender) for the first time on a map printed in 1836.
 The spelling Zugspitz is still used in the Bavarian dialect.